awsdocs/aws-doc-sdk-examples/gov2/sns/README.md

 ###  ListSubscriptions/ListSubscriptions.go

-This example lists the topic and subscription Amazon Resource Names (ARNs) for your Amazon SNS subscripions.
+This example lists the topic and subscription Amazon Resource Names (ARNs) for your Amazon SNS subscriptions.

 `go run ListSubscriptions.go`

 ### ListTopics/ListTopics.go

-This example lists the ARNs for your an Amazon SNS topics.
+This example lists the ARNs for your Amazon SNS topics.

 `go run ListTopics.go`